justjazzfoundation/justjazzorg/wp-content/plugins/events-calendar-pro/readme.txt

 Remember to always make a backup of your database and files before updating!

 == Changelog ==

+= [6.0.1] 2022-09-22 =

+* Feature - Add a link to convert an Event to single in the Events Manager and Series edit screens [ECP-1308]
+* Fix - Prevent fatal Fatal error `Call to undefined method DateTimeImmutable::format_i18n()` on Week view that occurred on certain versions of php 8.0 [ECP-1346]
+* Fix - Correct some translation domains pointing to the wrong plugin.
+[BTRIA-1302]
+* Fix - Correct a mismatch between the get_terms filter and our hooked function signature.
+[ECP-1327]
+* Fix - Normalize and reformat Event recurrence and date-related meta before migration to fix a number of migration warnings.
+[ECP-1304]
+* Fix - Fix regression that was making the Events Calendar PRO tabs show up on the Event Tickets settings.
+[ECP-1338]
+* Fix - Ensure we don't try to check nonexistent globals ($_POST, $_GET, etc).
+[ECP-1162]
+* Fix - Correct a block editor fatal.
+[ECP-1330]
+* Fix - Fix a fatal in the mini-calendar widget.
+[ECP-1317]
+* Fix - Ensure that taxonomies get carried over when splitting recurring events.
+[ECP-1303]
+* Fix - Ensure recurring events have a series generated for them when one is not specified.
+[ECP-1274]
+* Fix - Prevent duplicated JOINs on View Series filters.
+[ECP-1246]
+* Fix - Prevent editing the first occurrence of a recurring event from creating a new event.
+[ECP-1232]
+* Tweak - Add some explanatory text to the Single Update option.
+[ECP-1307]
+* Tweak - Prevent conflicts with the WooCommerce product page shortcode when in the editor.
+[ECP-1231]
+* Language - 6 new strings added, 130 updated, 1 fuzzied, and 2 obsoleted

 = [6.0.0] 2022-09-06 =